AztecProtocol/aztec-packages/yellow-paper/docs/decentralization/p2p-network.md

 ##### DiscV5 on Aztec

 :::danger
 The intention here is to use Ethereum's DiscV5 discovery network.
 This has not bees prototyped and is as yet untested.
-The alternative would be for Aztec nodes to form their own DiscV5 network, which would still work but wouldn't inherit the security proprties of Ethereum's.
+The alternative would be for Aztec nodes to form their own DiscV5 network, which would still work but wouldn't inherit the security properties of Ethereum's.
 We need to more work to understand this.
 :::

 Using Ethereum's DiscV5 network will have significant benefits for Aztec.
 Network security and resistance to censorship, sybil and eclipse attacks grows as the network gets larger.
 In the early days of the network, node discovery may be slow as the number of Aztec nodes will be small as a proportion of the network.
 This can be better understood with the deployment of testnets.
 Over time, as the network grows and we hopefully see the introduction of topics this node discovery process will improve.